 Compare Broadband ProvidersPlusnet's customer service is consistently excellent, offering prompt and friendly assistance with minimal waiting times.
 A noteworthy feature is the practice of adding a summary of each phone conversation to the customer's account, proving immensely helpful if you need to call back about the same matter.
 However, we noticed an inconsistency in the information provided when enquiring about porting our existing phone number and transitioning to a broadband-only service.
 Whilst we recognise that this might not be a typical query for most customers, we observed a distinct lack of knowledge on the subject during our enquiry.
 Enhancing consistency in responses would instil more confidence and improve the overall service experience.

-Plusnet supplies the Hub Two router with any new 'Fibre broadband' contract.
-You will also receive the Hub 2 router if you re-contract your existing fibre broadband.
-As shown in the image above, the Hub 2 is a re-branded version of the BT Smart Hub, which retails at £100.
-The Hub 2 has been around for a while (originally released late 2018), but it's still an adequate router and an unusually high-spec product for a budget broadband provider.
+Plusnet supplies the Hub 2 router with any new 'Fibre broadband' contract.
+Existing fibre broadband customers who re-contract will also receive the Hub 2 router.
+As shown in the image above, the Hub 2 is a rebranded version of the BT Smart Hub 2, which still retails at £100.
+Originally released in late 2018, it remains a solid router and a reasonable spec product for a budget broadband provider.

 1 | Smart wireless feature – will scan to find the least congested frequency automatically |